RG9n/RG9n.github.io/write-ups/alfred.md

 Now, check your listener in metasploit and you should see the command shell session opened.
 Let's go ahead and view privileges with whoami /priv.

 Luckily for us, we can see [SeDebugPrivilege, SeImpersonatePrivilege](https://www.exploit-db.com/papers/42556) are both enabled.
 Background the session, and use the metasploit incognito module.
+However, it is still not a meterpreter shell though.

+Let's see if we can upgrade our session using sessions -u 1.

-Unfortunately, it is still not a meterpreter shell though.
-We must use jenkins to run the binary as SYSTEM to get a meterpreter shell.
+Let's try using Jenkins to run the binary as SYSTEM to get a meterpreter shell.

 ```ps
 powershell Start-Process "svchosts.exe"